Give patients a seat at the PBS Strategic Agreement table to deliver a PATIENTS FIRST PBS

 #cheapermedicines

-Ended PBS discrimination of patients seeing opioid dependence treatment
+Ended PBS discrimination of patients seeking opioid dependence treatment

 #endPBSdiscrimination